not an image

 Wisconsin

 For buyers seeking Midwest affordability while remaining near urban amenities, Wisconsin may present appealing opportunities.
-In the Milwaukee area, the median listing price for homes in 55+ communities is $375,495, offering an option that may appeal to buyers looking for value in a major metro area.
+In the Milwaukee area, the median listing price for homes in 55+ communities is $389,990, while in the Green Bay area it is $419,950.

 Milwaukee provides a mix of urban amenities and waterfront scenery along Lake Michigan.
-Residents enjoy attractions such as museums, performing arts venues, professional sports, and a vibrant dining scene, along with parks, walking trails, and lakefront recreation.
+Residents enjoy attractions such as museums, performing arts venues, professional sports, and a vibrant dining scene, as well as parks, walking trails, and lakefront recreation.

 Take me back to the top